PositionExchangeHolder/subgraphs-never-die/README.md

-# Make subgraphs never die 🥲
+# Keep subgraphs never die 🥲

 **This repository was born because of Subgraph archive policy**